dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 “Truman, please.
 That voice is obnoxious.”

-I did want to bring books, but this was also part of my grand scheme.
+I didn’t want to bring books.
+This was part of my grand scheme.

 In the weeks since Dad had died, I had to find excuses for why I was in my room all the time.
 Naturally, since I was actually reading a book, I had gone to the library and checked out lots of books.
 I was in the depths of a distraction campaign.
 If I could convince Mom I wanted to read textbooks and sci-fi all summer, she would not suspect that I was studying The Secret.

 To complete the illusion, I really did read those other books.
 It took up a lot of my time.
-I was in the middle of *Stranger in a Strange Land* by Robert A. Heinlein.
+I was in the middle of Stranger in a Strange Land by Robert A. Heinlein.
 I was just ten years old, so I ignored the confusing parts.

 Mom’s response to all the reading had been, “Truman you’ve been in your room reading too much.
 I hate it.
 Reading makes you boring.
 You need to get outside.
 I signed you up for the Panther Scouts.”